caheel/rkvst-docs/README.md

 The RKVST API enables proof of origin, proof of authenticity and proof of provenance for any digital asset.
 It is organized around REST (https://en.wikipedia.org/wiki/Representational_state_transfer).

-Instantly verifiable data integrity, transparency & trust services for private and public assets can easily be created by connecting the RKVST API to existing data stores in the cloud or on-prem.
+The RKVST API can easily be connected to existing data in the cloud or on-prem to provide instantly verifiable data integrity, transparency & trust services for private and public assets.

-We built an RKVST interactive API console for developers to run tests and generate code which can be quickly added into any application.
-The RKVST API console is a available in the free service we offer at www.rkvst.com
+An interactive RKVST API console to run tests and generate code which can be quickly added into any application is a available in the free service we offer at www.rkvst.com.

+These docs describe all the capabilities of the RKVST API including the creation & management of provenance metadata, access controls for private and public asset sharing, compliance policies to continuously monitor vulnerabilies and administration controls for account/user/application/3rd party management.

 ## Contributing